dltk-ai/qubitai-dltk/docs/source/computer_vision/index.rst

 .. function:: client.object_detection(image):

-   :param image: Local Image Path or Numpy array of the image
+   :param image: Local Image Path or Numpy array of the image.
-   :rtype serial_number: list of serial number text extracted
-   :rtype bboxes: list of bounding boxes
-   :rtype code_type: list of detected codes
+   :rtype: List of dictionaries containing the barcode information.

 **Example**::